-Factbox: Biden running mate Kamala Harris, former president Obama headline Democratic convention night
+Factbox: Biden running mate Kamala Harris, former President Obama headline Democratic convention night

 FORMER PRESIDENT BARACK OBAMA:

+“I never expected that my successor would embrace my vision or continue my policies.
+I did hope, for the sake of our country, that Donald Trump might show some interest in taking the job seriously; that he might come to feel the weight of the office and discover some reverence for the democracy that had been placed in his care.
+But he never did.”

+“Donald Trump hasn’t grown into the job because he can’t.
+And the consequences of that failure are severe.
+170,000 Americans dead.
+Millions of jobs gone.
+Our worst impulses unleashed, our proud reputation around the world badly diminished, and our democratic institutions threatened like never before.”

-“Tonight, I am asking you to believe in Joe and Kamala’s ability to lead this country out of dark times and build it back better.
-But here’s the thing: no single American can fix this country alone.
-Democracy was never meant to be transactional – you give me your vote; I make everything better.
-So I am also asking you to believe in your own ability – to embrace your own responsibility as citizens – to make sure that the basic tenets of our democracy endure.”
+“Tonight, I am asking you to believe in Joe and Kamala’s ability to lead this country out of dark times and build it back better.”

 SPEAKER OF THE U.S. HOUSE OF REPRESENTATIVES NANCY PELOSI: